Gallery

 So, how are we going to make cities smarter?
-The answer to this question, which is actually very difficult to answer, is short: data.
+The answer to this question in short is with data.
 Data is the basis of the technologies used today to make a system smart.
 Smart Cities will be equipped with sensor systems from top to bottom.
-This is where IoT comes into play.
-With IoT sensors, data will be collected using wireless technologies such as NB-IoT, LORA,
+This is where Internet of Things (IoT) comes into play.
+With IoT sensors, data will be collected using wireless technologies such as NB-IoT, LORA, SigFox, 4G-5G and even 6G, but ultimately this huge data has to be transmitted to a cloud system.
+It seems inevitable that a fiber-optic network will be used to transmit data quickly.
+The fiber-optic network will grow exponentially as the city gets smarter and the residents use the technology more.

 In addition to the use of fiber optics in data communication in Smart Cities, its use as a sensor will gradually increase.
 Today, Fiber Optic Sensors can detect many physical quantities such as temperature, pressure, strain, vibration, sound, speed, acceleration, rotation, or chemical quantities such as the concentration of a substance in a liquid.
 Fiber optic sensors, which are basically based on measuring the interaction of the quantity to be sensed with the light passing through the fiber, offer advantages over other types of sensors for remote sensing, due to their small size, not requiring power at the point of detection, being unaffected by conditions such as high temperature, high vibration, and humidity.
 This also means that; in the future if we want to build a smart city in space which is considered to be the harshest environment there is; we already have the necessary sensor technology to employ there.